Hydrospheredata/hydro-serving/docs/quickstart/tutorials/monitoring-external-models.md

 `shape` object defines the shape of the data that the model is processing.
 The shape object **must** contain the following members:

-* `dim`: An array of dimensions.
+* `dims`: An array of dimensions.
 A collection **may** be empty — in that case, the tensor will be interpreted as a scalar value.

 The example below shows how a `shape` object can be defined.